Nitish-Goregaonkar/AlumniProject/README.md

 development resources which will include success story board where alumni can highlight the career path they have taken.

---It will also showcase their
-achievement provide which will provide inspiration and motivation to the current student.
+--It will also showcase their achievement provide which will provide inspiration and motivation to the current student.

 --Plus it will be accessible on both web browser and mobile devices(if completed) making it easy for alumni an students to be used.

+-- AlumniConnexa : Official Alumni Association Portal